Ohio motorists are required to maintain, at a minimum, liability insurance when driving.

 About the Author:

 Robert Heed is a licensed insurance agent located in Medina, Ohio.
 Robert has been in the insurance business since 1994.
 He shares his practice, Agency One Insurance, with his wife and fellow insurance agent, Christine Heed.
 Robert focuses on Personal lines, while Christine’s focus is with Commercial Insurance.
-They have two children, Patrick and Grace, and have been married for 22 years.
+They have two children, Patrick and Grace, and have been married since 1995.